OBOFoundry/OBOFoundry.github.io/principles/fp-007-relations.md

 ---
 layout: principle
 id: fp-007-relations
-title: Relations
+title: Relations (principle 7)
 ---

 Notes
 -----

-The original wording of this principle (given below) and content of this page is scheduled to be reviewed.
+The content of this page is scheduled to be reviewed.
 Improved wording will be posted as it becomes available.

 Details
 -------